MauryaHG/Stockmarket-Trend-Analyzer/ProjectInception.md

     - Scrum Master (Week 1)
     - Tester
     - Product Designer
+    - Domain Expert
 - Maurya Gamage
     - mgam0010@student.monash.edu
     - Programmer
     - Tester
+    - Configuration Manager
+    - Domain Expert

 ### Contact Details
 The team has decided to utilise Discord and Zoom to keep in contact with each other and will be where all meetings are conducted.
 Email will be used to contact the Project Managers and the team's work will be stored on Google Drive and managed on Trello.

 ### Team's Process Model
 The team’s process model is a variant of Scrum.
 Instead of daily meetings, a meeting will be conducted every 2-3 days.
 The sprints will also be within a 2 week timespan.
+Meetings are differed to Scrum in that they are longer as the team collaborates and completes tasks together during the meeting, in addition to discussing what has been done since the previous meeting, and what needs to be done before the next.

 ## Time and task tracking
 ### Allocation of tasks and Progress Tracking
 After the sprint backlog has been finalised, team members will choose their own tasks to complete based on their expertise.
 If a task is not chosen by any team member, the Scrum master will allocate the task to one or more team members to work on.
 Trello and Google drive will be used for formal documentation of progress.
-Day-to-day progress will be discussed on Discord among team members.
+Day-to-day progress will be discussed on Discord among team members, and the tasks timeline will be managed on Trello.

 ## Definition of done and Vision statement
 ### Vision Statement